alan-bolger/game-of-life/README.md

 ![Game of Life](game-of-life.png)

-It's not actually a game, it's [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton "Cellular automaton").No controls, just let it run and watch the creation of life.
+It's not actually a game, it's [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton "Cellular automaton").
+No controls, just let it run and watch the creation of life.

 | Key | Action  |
 | ------------ | ------------ |